0xQuintin/ETH-Tools/README.md

 Currently heavily WIP, will add the actual extension here when it is in a better working state.

+Main.js is a "proof of concept" of what i actually have working for the extension.

 To run the current avaliable Main.js you will need to install the following packages:

 ```